aws-samples/clickstream-sdk-samples/retail-web/README.md

 **s3_bucket_name**: The bucket name which you want to host your website.

-**cloudfront_dist_id**: After create distribute in your CloudFront console, your can find the ID in your Distributions list.
+**cloudfront_dist_id**: After create distribution in your CloudFront console, your can find the ID in your Distributions list.